majidrp/DemographicAnalysis/Data/README.md

 The python script `clean_data.py` pulls from the `Raw_Data` folder (which contains the data directly from the census) and parses just the necessary rows and columns and returns it in JSON format.
-Parses both `States`
+Parses both `States` and `Counties` into JSON and CSV data formats to be read in (CSV is smaller).

 It then outputs the data into the appropriate folder, named such as `[YEAR]_ACS.json`, where `[YEAR]` is the year that the data is from.
 The format